• Skip to primary navigation

 • Open the can of fruit and pour the juice into a saucepan.

-• Cut the pineapple into small pieces.
+• Cut the pineapple into small pieces or blend them in a food processor.

 • Crush a few of the remaining cookies into crumbs and sprinkle over the top of the cake.